-Testing for MMA will increase due to the greater awareness of this test and the recommendation itself.
+Testing for MMA is expected to increase.
+Not all laboratories currently provide MMA testing and therefore this recommendation is likely to lead to a significant resource impact.
 By limiting the use of MMA as a confirmatory test for people who have an indeterminate first line test result, this will limit resource impact.
 MMA testing will aid timely diagnosis and treatment whilst also potentially saving resources by reducing the number of referrals to secondary care and reduce inappropriate investigations.